 Switch To Concentrates

 All in all, increased weed tolerance may be problematic for some cannabis users.
-Thankfully, there are a plenty of tricks you can use in order to lower the tolerance, from a rough tolerance break, to switching between strains, making your own edibles, dabbing concentrates, or cutting down on the frequency of smoking.
-If somehow, you like your weed tolerance, keep this article in mind should it start to annoy you.
+Thankfully, there are plenty of tricks you can use in order to lower the tolerance, from a rough tolerance break to switching between strains, making your own edibles, dabbing concentrates, or cutting down on the frequency of smoking.
+If somehow you like your weed tolerance, keep this article in mind should it start to annoy you.

 How do you deal with your weed tolerance?
 I’m all ears (and eyes)!